Last updated February 21st, 2022.

 In terms of requirements for a CDP account, you will need a Singaporean bank account (with Citi, DBS/POSB, HSBC, Maybank, OCBC, Standard Chartered, or UOB).
 Applicants must be over the age of 18 and not be in bankruptcy.

-Thereafter, you need to fill out an application on the Singaporean exchange (click here) and you should be done in 15 minutes.
+Afterwards, you’ll need to fill out an application on the Singaporean exchange (click here).
+This typically shouldn’t take any longer than 15 minutes.

-As with any bureaucratic process though, you need various documents, including papers proving your identity (passport, residency card, etc.), your bank details, as well as your relevant tax information.
+Yet as with any bureaucratic process, you’ll need various documents.
+These include papers proving your identity (passport, residency card, etc.) banking details, as well as your relevant tax information.

-Generally speaking, most local brokers should be able to help their clients get a CDP account as well.
+Generally speaking, most local stock brokers in Singapore should also be able to help their foreign clients get a CDP account.

 Step 3: Trade Stocks in Singapore